pulumi/pulumi-hugo/themes/default/content/blog/esc-kubernetes-cluster-and-app/index.md

 # for details, and please remove these comments before submitting for review.
 ---

-Pulumi gives you great flexibility to [factor your infrastructure into reusable parts](/docs/using-pulumi/organizing-projects-stacks).
-One of the challenges in factoring code is managing the shared configuration that needs to pass between the subcomponents.
-[Pulumi ESC](/product/esc/) simplifies this problem by providing a common place for Pulumi Infrastructure as Code (IaC) programs and other cloud tools to share configuration and secrets.
+Keeping long-lived kubeconfig around on disk is insecure and error-prone.
+You need a secure workflow that removes tedium.
+With Pulumi and ESC, we provide an automated workflow that generates a kubeconfig on-the-fly for every command using short-term credentials issued via OIDC.
+This makes it easy for your team to connect to a given Kubernetes environment, and it works well with Kubernetes tools such as `kubectl` and the Pulumi Kubernetes provider.
+Let's take a look.

 In this post, we will create a Kubernetes cluster, deploy an application to the created cluster, and then use `kubectl` to check on the deployed application.
+Pulumi gives you great flexibility to [factor your infrastructure into reusable parts](/docs/using-pulumi/organizing-projects-stacks), and we'll do that here.
+With ESC, we'll define an environment that provides access to an AWS account, and use that environment to create the cluster.
+Then we'll define an environment that encapsulates the kubeconfig needed to connect to that cluster.

 ## Create a Kubernetes Cluster